 - Repeating phrases and stories in the same conversation

 If you are unable to distinguish the difference between normal and serious, problematic memory loss, please speak to a primary physician about any of your concerns.
+You also can turn to an Amada Senior Care advisor for information and resources, whether you’re a current client or now.
 Here are complete lists of symptoms of dementia and Alzheimer’s disease for your reference.

 Tools for Aging Adults